mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Connecting Activities to SNOMED-CT Codes

-By clicking the “Run” button, the Activities nodes in the Event Log graph are connected to the SNOMED-CT nodes using the data from the DK5 sheet in the Excel file.
+By runing the **Script11_CNM3_run.py**, the Activities nodes in the Event Log graph are connected to the SNOMED-CT nodes using the data from the DK5 sheet in the Excel file.

 <img src="./README_resources/CEKG_13.jpeg" alt="Alt text" width="5000" height="900"/>